Water Training Applications for Overhead Athletes

 Tennis: Power and Precision Under Pressure

-Serve Development That Transfers
+Serve Development

 2. Optimal Positioning Discovery: Use crescent-shaped or tube-style water products during serve-specific trunk movements.
 These help you find your ideal abdominal length.
 This optimizes your hip-shoulder separation.
 It creates the stretch-shortening cycle you need for maximum force production and efficient transfer through your kinetic chain.